 Canals are vital for drainage, navigation, irrigation, and power projects around the globe.
 The Versi-Dredge has been deployed around the globe to handle various canal dredging projects in India, Thailand, Iraq, China, Trinidad, Indonesia, Malaysia, Angola, and more.
 Maintaining canals by removing sediment and debris ensures that waterway traffic continues to flow smoothly.

 In some cases, the Versi-Dredge can be outfitted with the IMS Bi-Directional Broadcaster in place of the standard discharge pipeline.
 The Broadcaster allows the pumped slurry to be sprayed in a controlled arc to the shoreline.
 The sediment stays on the canal bank and the water flows back into the canal.
-This method has proven to be beneficial to wetlands in the United States for projects with the US Army Corps of Engineers and US Parks and Wildlife.
+This method has proven to be beneficial to wetlands in the United States for projects with the U.S. Army Corps of Engineers and U.S. Parks and Wildlife.